kataw/kataw/README.md

 ## Future

-Soon as everything is in a "stable state" a "hook system" for adding additional rules for the linter and the grammar checker will be published.
+- A "hook system" for adding additional rules for the linter and the grammar checker will be published.

-It's already now possible to manipulate the AST to support alternative productions, but it will be released hooks so ECMA proposals and other experimental syntax can be supported.
+- Hooks to support experimental syntax and ECMA proposals in an sandboxed envirnonment